June 20, 2014

 Of Fundamentals and Fundamentalists: Critics Talk Koolhaas’s Biennale

-What all the architecture critics and practitioners are saying about Rem's Venice curatorial effort.
+What everyone is saying about Rem’s Venice curatorial effort.

 Does anything at the current Venice Architecture Biennale even mean anything?
 What are people getting out of this exercise in curation?
 They flock to the biennale because they are like migratory birds and when the temperature changes they must go.
 For years and years it has been the “thing” in architecture, but with this one we are confronted with lots of things in the “thing” and this just might be its unraveling.

 Edwin Heathcote, writing for the Financial Times describes the current incarnation of the biennale as “an exuberant display of architectural anxiety, a pixelated view of architecture not as a single, coherent cultural entity but as a series of micro-narratives, of parallel and often contradictory histories.”
 This is accurate and obvious and predictable given the cinematic career of head curator, Rem Koolhaas.
 Is it really surprising that his biennale has set off critical firecrackers scorching across the Web?